 Autism Tasmania facilitates peer support groups and social events across the state for parents, children and adults on the spectrum.
 We also offer support for those seeking to establish new groups.
 Numbers are limited for some of these events, so we ask that you register your interest with us before attending.

-“Peer Support the Autistic Way” is a new project at Autism Tasmania.
-The project aims to provide meaningful ways for adults on the autism spectrum to connect with each other.
+“Peer Support the Autistic Way” is a project that aims to provide meaningful ways for adults on the autism spectrum to connect with each other.

 This project is being funded by the National Disability Insurance Scheme (NDIS), but you do not need to be an NDIS participant to be involved.
 The funding is allowing Autism Tasmania to research, develop and trial a model for autistic-led peer support.
 The project is being co-designed by adults on the autism spectrum.